korrawe/Diffusion-Noise-Optimization/README.md

 ```shell
 python -m sample.gen_dno --model_path ./save/mdm_avg_dno/model000500000_avg.pt --text_prompt "a person is jumping" --load_from ./save/mdm_avg_dno/samples_000500000_avg_seed20_a_person_is_jumping/trajectory_editing_dno_ref
 ```

+#### Addional options:
+- You can use `--seed` to specify the seed for the random noise and generation.

 ### Motion Editing
 For motion editing there is a UI for trajectory editing that can be used with the flag `USE_GUI` as follows: